 Looking for the printable?
 Enter your email address in the sign-up form!

-After the sea of pink and red crafts we made for Valentine’s Day comes a wave of green and rainbow-coloured crafts in honour of Saint Patrick’s Day.
+After the sea of pink and red crafts we made for Valentine’s Day comes a wave of green and rainbow-colored crafts in honour of Saint Patrick’s Day.
 And ever since I created a set of shamrock and four-leaf clover templates, we’ve been experimenting with all sorts of clover-themed crafts!

-This particular one might be our favourite.
+This particular one might be our favorite.
 In fact, the kids loved creating DIY suncatchers so much that we now have enough to place one in front of every first-floor window in our house!

 They look so pretty when the sunlight shines through them—and with just a little bit of prep work, they’re so simple to make that even our 20-month-old was able to participate!